coralnet/pyspacer/README.md

 in `messages.py` and the tasks in `tasks.py`.
 Several data types which can be used for input and output serialization are defined in `data_classes.py`.

-Refer to the unit tests in `test_tasks.py` for examples on how to create tasks.
+For examples on how to create spacer tasks, refer to the Core API section below, and the unit tests in `test_tasks.py`.

 Tasks can be executed directly by calling the methods in tasks.py.
 However, spacer also supports an interface with AWS Batch